nico-rodriguez/type-safe-avl/README.md

 ### Full Extern

-A full externalist approach means grouping the operations and only perform the check of the invariants at the end:
+A full externalist approach means grouping the operations over `ITree`, only constructing the BST/AVL and verifying the invariants at the end:

 ```haskell
 {-# LANGUAGE DataKinds          #-}